harishconti/heal-log/TERMS_OF_SERVICE.md

 ## 15. Dispute Resolution

 ### 15.1 Governing Law
-These Terms are governed by [Your Jurisdiction] law.
+These Terms are governed by the Laws of India.

 ### 15.2 Arbitration
 - Disputes will be resolved through binding arbitration